Markets

 Source: TradingView

 Short-term movement will respond sharply to major scheduled events.
-The upcoming US Fed FOMC meetings and US CPI and Payrolls data will shape expectations for Fed rate cuts.
+The upcoming US Fed FOMC meetings and sticky US wholesale price inflation—which rose to 6% in April—will shape expectations for Fed rate paths.

 (Chart powered by TradingView.
 Charts are for educational and illustrative purposes only and may differ from live trading prices on our platform.)